Professional Counselling and Supervision in Hastings, New Zealand

 What does it cost?

 If you don’t fit the criteria above, or wish to access counselling privately, my fee is $120 an hour (GST inclusive).
-If you are not sure, please feel free to contact me for more information.
+If you are not sure, contact me for more information.

 If I am unable to work with you for some reason (or you decide I am not the right counsellor for you), I may be able to suggest other services that could be helpful to you.
 You can call or txt me on 021305532, or email email@example.com